 Typically, a small-scale cost volume results in a low-resolution disparity estimation that requires upsampling to full resolution, which makes the upsampling process crucial for recovering fine details.
 Recent works, such as \cite{wu2023towards, 35_rtsmnet, 9459444}, have demonstrated that feature-guided upsamplers enable the use of lightweight feature extraction backbones, compact aggregation networks, and small-scale cost volumes while maintaining real-time and accurate performance.

 {

 Building on recent advancements, we propose Enhanced ShuffleMixer for real-time Stereo Matching (ESMStereo), as illustrated in Fig.\ref{fig2}.
 ESMStereo consists of a small-scale cost volume, a lightweight aggregation unit, and an efficient upsampler called Enhanced ShuffleMixer (ESM).
-The ESM module processes the initial disparity map by rapidly extracting its features and fusing them with features from the left image.
+As the main contribution, the ESM module processes the initial disparity map by rapidly extracting its features and fusing them with features from the left image.
 An enhanced ShuffleMixer is employed to mix the fused features through shuffling and layer splitting, focusing on local correlations within the features.
 The ESM module serves as a unified upsampling component by upsampling the mixed features using a pixel shuffle operation and fusing the disparity map with image features.
 Pixel shuffling is computationally efficient as it only rearranges existing features and helps to preserve their integrity.
 However, unlike interpolation, pixel shuffle alone does not inherently smooth or refine the upsampled feature map; hence, a compact feature-guided hourglass network is incorporated.
-This network ensures smooth disparity estimation while recovering additional scene geometry details.
-This design allows the network to integrate both global and local contexts, effectively addressing the information loss associated with the small-scale cost volume and the lightweight aggregation block, which results in achieving highly accurate disparity maps in real-time.
+Because of these characteristics, the ESM module plays the main role in reducing inference runtime by enabling the use of a smaller feature extractor and a reduced cost volume.